kyubisation/angular-server-side-configuration/README.md

 ## How it works & Limitations
 Environment variables are used for configuration.
-This package provides a script to search for usages in bundled angular files and a script for inserting populated environment variables into index.html file(s) (Missing environment variables will be represented by null).
+This package provides a script to search for usages in bundled angular files and a script for inserting populated environment variables into index.html file(s) by replacing `<!--CONFIG-->` (Missing environment variables will be represented by null).
 This should be done on the host serving the bundled angular files.

 ### AOT
 This will not work in Module.forRoot or Module.forChild scripts or parameters.